-KANSAS CITY, Mo. - A 73-year-old grandmother is recovering at the hospital on Monday, a day after police said she was carjacked by a group of teens.
+A 73-year-old grandmother continued to recover at the hospital on Monday, a day after police say she was carjacked by a group of teens.

-Police said Janet Wilson was attacked by a group of four to five teenagers as she was getting out of her car.
+Police said Janet Wilson was attacked by a group of 4-5 teenagers as she was getting out of her car.

 73-year-old Janet Wilson says she was attacked and carjacked by a group of teens at Vivion Oaks apartment.